Multiorders in amenable group actions: The concept of a multiorder

 \begin{cor} In every countable amenable group $G$ there exists a F\o lner \sq\ $\F=(F_n)_{n\in\N}$ with the following properties \begin{itemize} \item $F_n\subset F_{n+1}$, $n\in\N$ (i.e.\ $\F$ is nested), \item $F_1=\{e\}$ (i.e.\ $\F$ is centered), \item $|F_n|=n$ (i.e.\ $\F$ ``progresses by one element''). \end{itemize} \end{cor} \begin{proof} Let $(\tilde{\O},\nu,G)$ be a multiorder on $G$ whose existence is guaranteed by Theorem~\ref{exi}.
 Then, by Theorem \ref{TM}, a desired F\o lner \sq\ is obtained by fixing a $\nu$-typical order $\prec\ \in\tilde\O$ and letting $F_n$ be the order-interval of length $n$ starting~at~$e$. \end{proof}

-There are at least two other ways of representing a multiorder on a general countable group in a symbolic form.
+For any countable group $G$, there are at least two other ways of representing the action of $G$ on the family $\tilde\O$ of all orders of type $\Z$ in a symbolic form.
 The first one refers to the concept of an increment:

 \begin{defn} Let $\prec\ \in\tilde\O$ be an order of type $\Z$ of a countable group $G$.
 For each $g$ let $\mathsf{succ}_\prec(g)$ denote the successor of $g$ with respect to $\prec$ and define \emph{the (left) increment} at $g$ as $\incr_\prec(g)=\mathsf{succ}_\prec(g)g^{-1}$.
 Let $\pi:\tilde\O\to G^G$ be given by $\prec\ \mapsto \incr_\prec$, where $\incr_\prec$ stands for the function $\incr_\prec(\cdot)$. \end{defn}